steliosg23/MSc-Data-Science-Portfolio/README.md

 # 📂 MSc Data Science Portfolio — Stylianos Giagkos

 Welcome to my academic portfolio from the MSc in Data Science at the Athens University of Economics and Business (AUEB).
-This repository showcases a curated collection of course projects, reports, and implementations across Machine Learning, Deep Learning SQL, data engineering, and database systems .
+This repository showcases a curated collection of course projects, reports, and implementations across machine learning, deep learning, SQL, data engineering, and data visualization.

 ---

 # 🎓 MSc in Data Science – Academic Portfolio
 **Athens University of Economics and Business (2024–2025)**
-Author: Stylianos Giagkos (f3352410)
+**Author:** Stylianos Giagkos (f3352410)

 ---